TaoistTrader/odin-land-mapping/README.md

-# odin-land-mapping
+# Odin Land Mapping
-My Odin Projects customised for MVP
+Static HTML scaffold for a land-mapping MVP.
+Each district page is popup-ready: content lives in #site-data so the same markup can render inside map popups later.